nandorojo/expo-next-monorepo/README.md

 This repository purposefully has a very minimal structure.

-[This one by Axel Delafosse](https://github.com/axeldelafosse/expo-next-monorepo-example) has more features (Dripsy, Next.js v11, Webpack 5).
+[This one by Axel Delafosse](https://github.com/axeldelafosse/expo-next-monorepo-example) has more features (Dripsy, Reanimated 2, Next.js v11, Webpack 5).
+I highly recommend using that.

 I also recommend checking out [this](https://github.com/byCedric/eas-monorepo-example) Expo monorepo (without Next.js) by Cedric from Expo.